The Hospitallers on the Way of St. James return from 9 to 14 September in the area surrounding the Monastery of Leça do Balio

 For six days, the space will be transformed into an authentic medieval setting: artisans, merchants, reenactors, and street performers will bring to life the daily routines of the time.
 Visitors will be able to watch historical performances, explore themed markets, taste delicacies inspired by ancestral recipes, and take part in a wide variety of cultural and recreational activities.
 The event has already become an annual tradition, where leisure, culture, and heritage intertwine.

-The Monastery of Leça do Balio, a National Monument built between the 12th and 13th centuries, stands at the heart of this initiative.
+The Monastery of Leça do Balio, a National Monument, stands at the heart of this initiative.
 Once the headquarters of the Order of the Hospitallers in Portugal, it played a crucial role in welcoming pilgrims traveling along the Camino de Santiago.
 It was also the stage for significant historical events, such as the marriage of King Ferdinand I and Leonor Teles in 1372, one of the most remarkable episodes in Portuguese history.